A Poultry Packaging Summary

 - Insulation: There’s little point putting ice-packs in a box if there’s no insulation to retain this chilled temperature.
 People aren’t always home when we deliver but having an insulated box means that the products inside can keep fresh for hours.
 Our aspirations here are to make a switch from the insulation we currently use which is polystyrene, to a more easily-recycled material.
 Wool is certainly the craze at the moment and we’re in the process of sampling this among some other options.

 - Box: Cardboard certainly does not have as bad of a reputation as plastic does.
 This is due the that fact that it’s usually a lot more straight forward to recycle.
-This is one section of our packaging which is unlikely to change soon given that boxes are a required element of our packaging and currently recyclable.
+This is one section of our packaging which is unlikely to drastically change but we might move toward something more robust which uses thicker cardboard walls to act as insulation.

 The Next Steps